deadblue/ghost/README.md

 Use it ONLY when you seek for simpleness, and do not extremely eager for performance and robustness.

+**This framework is W.I.P., so the APIs are volatile, and there may be some unknown bugs in it.**

 ## Usage

 All you need to do, is to make an interesting ghost, then run it.